annkader/rsschool-cv/cv.md

 I solve tasks on freeCodeCamp and SoloLearn.
 Currently at the university we perform various tasks on JS and mobile application development (Java).
 In the summer I finished frontend courses (HTML5/ CSS3/ JS) in "Belhard".

+### Education

+* School of Business of BSU, Information Resources Management
+* CodeAcademy: HTML and CSS courses
+* freeCodeCamp
+* SoloLearn: HTML, CSS, JS
+* Htmlbook
+* Belhard Academy

+### English

+* Upper-Intermediate level (__B2__).
+* Eleven years of study English at the gymnasium and three years at university, extra classes with a tutor, Courses of spoken English in the language school "Polyglot".
+* Practice in the USA for three months (as Work&Travel participant).